 2. Replacement: Items damaged beyond reasonable repair, as well as items lost or stolen, are evaluated for withdrawal or replacement.
 An item will be replaced if it is available, affordable, not out-of-date, and if it meets any one or more of the following criteria:

 it is considered part of a core collection, or

 it is in steady demand, or

-Withdrawal/Weeding: On a regular basis, library staff evaluate the library’s collections based on general wear and tear as well as on circulation statistics.
-Items that are worn out are evaluated for potential replacement according to the criteria in the preceding paragraph.
-Items not meeting those criteria are weeded in order to make room for newer materials.
-The library reserves the right to dispose of weeded items in any manner deemed cost-effective by library staff, including selling them.
+3. Withdrawal/Weeding: On a regular and ongoing basis, library staff will evaluate the library’s collections based on usage and general wear and tear.
+Items that are in poor physical condition are evaluated for potential replacement according to the above criteria.
+Items not meeting those criteria are withdrawn from the collection in order to make room for newer materials.
+The library reserves the right to dispose of withdrawn items in any manner deemed cost-effective by library staff, including selling them.

 Materials should be purchased in a variety of formats for library patron use.